The Employment Law Review: Portugal

 - the former employee is paid compensation for agreeing to the non-compete covenant, which means that gardening leave (whereby the employee is not paid any amount) cannot be enforced throughout the non-compete period.

-In terms of geography, there are no mandatory limitations, although restrictions may result either from the business requirements of the employer or from the scope of limitations agreed upon in the non-compete covenant.
+In terms of geography, there are no mandatory limitations, although restrictions may result either from the business requirements of the employer or from the scope of limitations agreed in the non-compete covenant.

 There are no specific provisions to regulate the amount of compensation to be paid under non-compete covenants.
 In any case, the compensation must be fair and adequate in view of the restrictions to be complied with by the former employee.
 The compensation must be assessed case by case and may be lower than the employee's last monthly salary.
 Recent case law has held that non-compete covenants are enforceable provided that the compensation is agreed beforehand or, at the very least, both parties have agreed on the formula to be used to calculate the compensation.
+The compensation may be reduced if the employer incurred significant expense in respect of the employee's vocational training.

 i Working time